 JAIL POND GRANT- RESOLUTION

 Councilmember Nielsen read the purpose of this grant.
 He states “The purpose of this grant is to remove the old well building, erect a new shelter, rework the well as required to ensure its usability and production of 'non-potable' water for use by the city to maintain a proper level of the fishing pond, water trees, parks, and other needs as required.
-Installation of piping from the well to the fishing pond (known as the Jail House Pond), and the installation for control box and electrical equipment required for the control of the well.
+Installation of piping from the well to the fishing pond (known as the Jail Pond), and the installation for control box and electrical equipment required for the control of the well.
 Installation of a gate valve south of the overflow pipe to ensure excess water does not flow into the storm drain or the sewer system unless allowed by the city maintenance department.
 Installation of the entertainment gazebo and picnic shelter, as well as a handicap fishing area at the fish pond.

 Adopted this 6th day of April 2026.”